SawFowl/RegionGuard/README.md

 /rg limits set subdivisions <Player> <Volume> - Change the subdivisions limit of the player.
 /rg limits set members <Player> <Volume> - Changing the limit of members in the player regions.
 /rg updatedefaultflags - Setting default flags based on those available in the region at the player location.
+/rg clear - Clear the selection of the area.
 ```

 #### Region member types: